ahasanzadeh/FPGA/README.md

 #### State Machine with If/Else

-* A statemachine for trafic light with if/else operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
+* A state machine for a trafic light with if/else operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
 Follow corresponding oder for "LED On/Off" above.

 #### State Machine with Function

-* A statemachine for trafic light with function operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
+* A state machine for a trafic light with function operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
 Follow corresponding oder for "LED On/Off" above.

 #### State Machine with Impure Function

-* A statemachine for trafic light with impure function operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
+* A state machine for a trafic light with impure function operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
 Follow corresponding oder for "LED On/Off" above.

 #### State Machine with Procedure

-* A statemachine for trafic light with procedure operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
+* A state machine for a trafic light with procedure operands is simulated via ModelSim and implemented on MAX 10 FPGA board.
 Follow corresponding oder for "LED On/Off" above.

 ## Help